-- Compressor—First, A compressor compresses your freon, which is pushed to the condenser.
+- Compressor—First, as the name suggests, your compressor compresses your freon before pumping it to the condenser.

 - Dryer—Cold air “holds” less water than warm air.
 As the air is being cooled, it can begin to produce extra moisture.
 From the condenser, your air enters a dryer.
 As the name suggests, this component dries the air to remove this excess moisture.
 It also contains a filter that helps catch and remove debris.